bgermann/cforms2/readme.txt

 * bugfix:   fixed some annoying MSXML IE specific errors...
 * bugfix:   custom files had to be all lowercase, now case insensitive
 * bugfix:   custom CSS file would not be pre-selected in Styling/drop-down
-* other:    added a patch to manage Wordpress annoying wp_autop 'feature' and thus fix XHTML validation (this should really be WP's task ;-)
+* other:    added a patch to manage WordPress annoying wp_autop 'feature' and thus fix XHTML validation (this should really be WP's task ;-)

 = 8.5 =